 - Pain in the forehead, around the eyes, in teeth and jaws

 Our lower sinus, called the Maxillary sinus, sits very close to the upper jaw.
-So close in fact, that if there is an abscess in the teeth or gums, it can actually expand into the sinus.
-An abscess is a pocket of infection, caused by a trapped food particle, or a dying tooth nerve.
-If an abscess reaches your sinus cavity, the infection can spill over into the sinuses, causing a sinus infection.
+So close, in fact, that if there is an abscess in the teeth or gums, it can actually expand into the sinus.
+An abscess is a pocket of infection caused by a trapped food particle or a dying tooth nerve.
+If an abscess reaches your sinus cavity, the infection can spread into the sinuses, causing a sinus infection.

 What do I do if I have an abscess causing a sinus infection?

-This is a battle that must be fought on two fronts.
-Your dentist will need to take the necessary steps to treat the abscess.
-Oftentimes, antibiotics will be prescribed to reduce swelling and curb the infection in the abscess.
+Consult your dentist immediately when you notice any symptoms of the problem.
+They will need to take the necessary steps to treat the abscess.
+Often, they may prescribe antibiotics to reduce swelling and curb the sinus infections in the abscess.
 Depending on its location and type, the abscess may need to be drained or removed.
-If the abscess started within a tooth, a root canal will be required.
+If the abscess starts within a tooth, a root canal will be required.
 If left too long, the entire tooth may need to be removed.

 Once you take care of the abscess, you may visit your primary care physician to resolve the sinus infection.
 Once the doctor removes the source of infection, it alleviates the symptoms of a sinus infection.
 Also, most experts on oral hygiene experts go over all the aspects of the problems that have occurred due to abscesses.
 This indirectly resolves your main concern and helps you live a healthy and peaceful life.

 Tooth problems are one of the common causes of sinus infection.
 Fortunately, you can resolve the problem by consulting an experienced and qualified dentist.